GO-SHIP-Oceanography/.github/profile/README.md

 It is strongly advised to run any python code from GO-SHIP inside a [virtual environment](https://docs.python.org/3/library/venv.html).
-This helps isolate dependencies and keep your system clean.
+This helps to isolate dependencies and keep your system clean.
+Where possible^[It may be that multiple environments are required if any packages have conflicting dependencies] we recommend a single virtual environment for all GO-SHIP codes.

-To create a virtual environment run
+To create a virtual environment run:
 ```bash
 python3 -m venv gs-venv
 ```